If you’re searching for your next pair of shoes (or looking for your first ever pair), keep reading! You’ve come to the right place.

 As we discussed above, factors like comfort, shock absorption, and grip are so important for volleyball players to play their best.

-What’s more, each individual position has slightly different skills, which means every player demands something slightly different from their bodies.
+What’s more, each volleyball position has slightly different skills, which means every player demands something slightly different from their bodies.

 For example, a libero and middle blocker are both playing on the court, but one is often diving and rolling while the other is jumping and shuffling.
 This means it’s important to consider your position’s demands when choosing your shoe.